Vidushi Anuradha Pal | World-renowned Tabla Innovator & Stree Shakti icon

 | National Merit Scholarship — Educational excellence | Education | Mumbai University |

-In print, on film and on air — a curated archival selection.
+In print, on film and Media — a curated archival selection.

 | Region/Country | Festival / Venue | City / Notes |